TonbridgeMakerSpace/TonbridgeMakerSpace.github.io/content/about-us/index.md

+---
+title: "About Us -  - Tonbridge Makerspace"
+description: "Who we and what we do."
+menu:
+  main:
+    weight: 1
+---

 # About Tonbridge Maker Space

 Tonbridge Makespace is a place in Tonbridge that members can visit to make things, meet people, learn, socialise, and collaborate.
 A place to make your own projects a reality or help others with theirs.